Hanna Malewska: Kraków period

 The years 1952–1954 marked a departure from current affairs journalism and instead, Malewska focused on writing her gothic epic, which was set in the declining Roman Empire of the 6th century.
 Despite the impending doom, Christianity inspired optimism by demanding the rebuilding a new civilization and a faith in the good forces concealed within humanity.
 The fall of the Roman Empire under the barbarian devastation may have seemed like the end of the world, but thanks to the work of the Benedictines, Europe was to be reborn.
 Malewska's description of this momentous turning point may be seen as a reference to the Second World War in two ways, from the perspective of her own wartime experiences, but also from the point of view of historical documents.
 This dramatic tale, entitled The form of this world is passing away (Przemija postać świata) was published in 1954, in the Socialist Realism period, and placed her among the most renowned Polish authors.

 In the years 1955–1960, aware of the importance of her writing, she changed her artistic style and started publishing series of longer essays.
 The second half of the 1950s was a time of changing viewpoints and forms of expression, more reflective journalism, inclined towards philosophical thought, removed from current affairs, the very lifeblood of normal journalism, and avoiding occasional texts, apart from ones concerning religion or the Warsaw Uprising.

+Znak

 The third phase began in 1961 with a fuller engagement in managing a rejuvenated team of journalists at Znak and lasted until her death in 1983.
 She made public comments very rarely in this period, limiting her literary activity to successive books and translations.
 Journalistic comments basically replaced her translations.

 Malewska was part of the Tygodnik Powszechny group from which the idea of creating the Znak monthly emerged.
 She participated in discussions on the periodical's profile together with Stefan Swieżawski, Stefania Skwarczyńska, Jerzy Turowicz and Stanisław Stomma – the people behind the final decision for it to become a religious and philosophical journal.
 She became one of the chief architects, influencing its direction.